obbbychai/acfpcf/README.md

-run with python3 acfpcf.py --lag 672 672 is changeable,
+run with python3 acfpcf.py --lag 672

+672 is changeable
 keep in mind its 15min data/intervals

 lag is how far back in time you want to look for correlations